arthcc/tech-ears/README.md

     cd tech-ears
     ```

-3. Build and start the Docker containers:
+3. Build the Docker containers:
     ```bash
-    docker-compose up --build
+    docker-compose build
     ```

+4. Start the Docker containers:
+    ```bash
+    docker-compose up
+    ```

+5. To stop the Docker containers:
+    ```bash
+    docker-compose down
+    ```

+These steps will build the Docker image once and then allow you to start and stop the containers quickly for development.

 ## 🧑‍💻 Contributing